MicrosoftDocs/azure-devops-yaml-schema/task-reference/github-release-v0.md

 **`changeLogType`** - **Changelog type**<br>
 `string`.
 Required when `addChangeLog = true`.
 Allowed values: `commitBased` (Commit based), `issueBased` (Issue based).
 Default value: `commitBased`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Changelog can be commit based or issue based .
-Commit based changelog lists all commits included in a release where as Issue based changelog lists all the issues/pr included in the release.
+Specifies the changelog type.
+A changelog can be commit based or issue based.
+A commit-based changelog lists all commits included in a release.
+An issue-based changelog lists all the issues or pull requests (PRs) included in the release.
 <!-- :::editable-content-end::: -->
 <br>